shawnbutton/interview_exercise_template/INSTRUCTIONS.md

 1. Clone this repo, and create a feature branch to work on.
 1. Please commit your work regularly as you go, so we can see how you work through a problem.
 1. Create a [Merge Request](https://docs.gitlab.com/ee/gitlab-basics/add-merge-request.html) into the `master` branch from your branch when you are ready for us to review your solution.
-1. In the Merge Request, assign `bell-coding-exercise` user as the reviewer so that we're alerted.

 # Pricing Problem